RogierdeRuijter/Portfolio/src/posts/journey-with-webcomponents.md

 ## A Way Forward

-About a year ago, we decided to rebuild the frontend applications to replace the legacy system.
+About a year ago, we decided to rebuild the frontend applications to replace the legacy web app.
 This gave us an opportunity to choose a new tech stack.
 We decided to go with Astro as our frontend meta framework and web components for our UI library.
 In this setting, we tried to find solutions to our above problems within our web component set up.